 Establishing good credit helps you get favorable rates on all kinds of insurance and loans, qualify for renting an apartment and pass a credit check for employment.

 If you don’t have a credit card, your credit history will be limited.
 Those who have loans with good repayment history have a leg up, but millennials with no debt or repayment history will likely struggle to get approved for car loans or mortgages without a cosigner.

 Like many millennials, Mary Neal, a 29-year-old from Garland, Texas, got into serious trouble with credit cards as a college student.

 “I got one with the mentality that I need to start working on my credit now, to help with my future.
 What a load,” she said.
 “I got in over my head and couldn’t keep up with the payments or the escalating balance.
 I was young and stupid and just let it go to the point where I was getting negative marks on my credit.”

-Neal cancelled her cards, made payment plans and vowed to avoid plastic again until she was financially stable enough to handle it.
+Neal canceled her cards, made payment plans, and vowed to avoid plastic again until she was financially stable enough to handle it.